Negative career change motivators may be actually positive career motivation events, should you choose to see them that way.

 Understand "Why" you are considering a career change.
 Reasons prompting career change thoughts are as diverse and unique as we are as individuals.
 Yet, some common career change themes do appear again and again.

 The change really begins in how we perceive ourselves and the events in our lives.
-What I thought was a negative situation I later viewed as a positive in that I was forced to move to a new assignment, or even change my ministry career direction.
+What I thought was a negative situation I later viewed as a positive in that I was forced to move to a new assignment, doing so by changing my ministry career direction.
+Here are the factors involved in the career-change process:

-Stuff like poor earning capacity, retirement planning or lack of retirement planning in my case!. . . being stuck in a low paying job, and having the proverbial financial rug pulled out from under my feet!
+Stuff like poor earning capacity, retirement planning (or lack of retirement planning in my case!), feeling stuck in a low paying job, and having the proverbial financial rug pulled out from under my feet!

 2. Financial needs: needing funds for college, overwhelming medical bills, or lack of a retirement plan all have been the story of my life.
 Nothing prompts career change thinking like financial pressure!